Changepoint Detection: An Analysis of the Central England Temperature Series: Introduction

-The aim of this paper is to present, through an example, the steps needed to conduct a comprehensive changepoint analysis of a climate series.
-To this end, we analyze the central England temperature (CET) series by fitting a hierarchy of changepoint models, from simpler models designed to detect mean shifts only, to models capable of detecting shifts in means, linear trends, and variances.
-We focus on penalized likelihood multiple changepoint techniques, which enable us to walk the reader through a layered analysis.
-As our analysis increases in structural complexity with successive layers, the underlying assumptions of each layer are justified.
-Emphasis is placed on implementation and interpretation rather than the theoretical foundations of penalized likelihoods.
+The aim of this paper is to present, through an example, a comprehensive changepoint analysis of a climate series.
+To this end, we analyze the Central England temperature (CET) series by fitting different changepoint models capable of detecting shifts in trends.
+We also compare our changepoint fits with long-memory models.
+Our focus is on penalized likelihood multiple changepoint techniques, enabling us to compare several models while preventing overestimation of the number of changepoints.
+We also discuss mean shift models and how they fit data containing a long-term trend such as the CET series.
+Emphasis is placed on implementation and interpretation over the theoretical foundations of penalized likelihoods.
 Nonetheless, references to the formal statistical literature are provided.

 The rest of this paper proceeds as follows.
 The CET series used here is introduced in the next section.
-Section 3 provides some rudimentary background on changepoint models, describing the penalized likelihood methods used here.
+Section 3 then provides some rudimentary background on changepoint models, describing the penalized likelihood methods used here.
 The next three sections present fits of various multiple changepoint models.
-Results for each fit motivate subsequent fits.
+Results for each type of model motivate the subsequent fits.
 Remarks about the optimal model are made in the final section along with concluding comments.